The subject of German legal translation is usually included under the

 heading of “general translation” rather than “technical translation”.

 However, I would say that legal translation is a very specialized

 field indeed, with a lot of subject-specific terminology and

-You have to do more than simply translate a German text into English – you also need a good grasp of the subject matter, and to use correct English legal terminology.
+You have to do more than simply translate a German text into English – you also need a solid grasp of the subject matter.

 There's an added complication when it comes to German legal texts – different systems of law:

 - German (and most continental European) law is codified law (civil law jurisdiction).
 It has its origins in Roman law and was strongly influenced by Napoleonic laws after 1830.

 - Anglo-Saxon countries (US, UK, Australia etc.) have a system of common law.

 for the German translator working in Europe, much national law defers

 to European law which is applicable to all member countries of the EU,